The Origin of Cross-Energy-Similar FRED Profiles in Gamma-Ray Bursts Pulses: A new catalogue of general single FRED GRBs from Fermi /GBM

-The pulse width and peak time are deduced based on the parameters of FRED with the same definition in \cite{2025ApJ...985..239Y}, and fitted by powerlaw to get their energy-dependence (i.e. the slope) respectively, as shown in the figure \ref{fig:pop-tw}.
+The pulse width and peak time are deduced based on the parameters of FRED with the same definition in \cite{2025ApJ...985..239Y}, and fitted by powerlaw to get their energy-dependence (i.e. the slope) respectively, as shown in the figure \ref{fig:pop-tw}. {\reviseJHEApB As we can see in GRB 130304A and GRB 161206A (panels a and e of Figure\,\ref{fig:lc_catalog_1}), there are fast pulses resolved from the overall FRED-like profiles.
+Such features were also clearly manifested in GRB 230307A, where the overall FRED profile was shown to be composed of multiple fast pulses.
+In our framework, these features correspond to stochastic local reconnection events sequentially triggered by the propagating perturbation within a single epoch of central engine activity. }